Our approach

 www.un.org/sustainabledevelopment/sustainable-development-goals

-The UNGC is an example of partnerships among businesses, governments, civil society and the United Nations.
+The UNGC is a voluntary international corporate citizen network, representing partnerships among businesses, governments, civil society and the United Nations.
 Its aim is to advance responsible corporate citizenship and universal social and environmental principles to meet the challenges of globalisation.
+AngloGold Ashanti has been an active Board member of the UNGC since 2004 and continues to meaningfully accelerate and scale business impacts to achieve the UNGC goals.
+As a member organisation, we participate in UNGC programmes such as Target Gender Equality and Young SDG Innovators.

 www.unglobalcompact.org